damurashov/STM32-CubeMX-registers-to-Rust/README.md

-# Convert STM's CubeMX generated register macro to Rust code
+# Convert STM's CubeMX generated register macros to Rust code

 Heuristic ad-hoc code translator.
 Parses register values from CubeMX-generated C-files, filters out missing identifiers, and converts parsed values into valid Rust code.
 As a result, you will get something like: